 • Vanilla Extract: Adds a touch of warmth.

-4. Bake: Transfer the mixture to your prepared baking sheet.
-Press it down gently with a spatula (this helps form clusters).
-Bake for 20-25 minutes, or until golden.
+1. Step 2: Transfer the mixture to your prepared baking sheet.
+Press it down gently with a spatula.
+Bake at 325°F for 20-25 minutes.

 Megan’s Tips

-• For those big clusters: Press the granola firmly into the pan before baking and don’t stir it.
-Once it’s out of the oven and fully cooled, break it apart with your hands; that’s how you get those giant, crunchy clusters!
+• For crunchy clusters: Press the granola firmly into the pan before baking.
+Once it’s out of the oven, let it cool completely, then break it apart with your hands.
+That’s how you get those crunchy clusters!

 Here are some of my favorite ways to enjoy this peanut butter granola:

-2. On smoothie bowls: Try it on my raspberry smoothie bowl or açaí bowl.
+• On smoothie bowls: Sprinkle it on my raspberry smoothie bowl or vegan açaí bowl.

-4. As a snack: I’m not judging, I do the same thing!
-Grab a handful of these chunky clusters straight from the jar and enjoy this healthy snack!
+• As a snack: Grab a handful of these chunky clusters straight from the jar!

 Healthy peanut butter granola with big crunchy clusters on a baking sheet